lucasvianav/nvim/README.md

 ## <a id="visual-increment"></a>Visual-Increment ([triglav/vim-visual-increment](https://github.com/triglav/vim-visual-increment))
 Makes `<C-A>` and `<C-X>` work in blockwise visual mode (`^V`) to create sequences of numbers (decimal, hex, octal) and letters.
 For examples, read the plugin's README.

-## <a id="capslock"></a>CapsLock ([tpope/vim-capslock](https://github.com/tpope/vim-capslock))
-This is one of the plugins I like the most, but I cannot make it work on VSCode and that makes me sad.
-If you did it, hit me up.

-  * `<C-G>c`: insert mode command — toggles caps lock temporarily (when exits insert mode, caps lock is turned off)
-  * `gC`: normal mode command — toggles caps lock permanently (can enter and exit every mode and it won't turn off automatically)

 # <a id="custom-mappings"></a>Custom mappings/abbreviations
 ## Keybinds
   * `<C-J>`, `<C-K>`: navigation in lists (like autocompletion) up and down, respectively